 Prerequisites and Readiness

 At the time of admission to the program, students are required to ensure that their computers meet the minimum hardware and software requirements described below.
-Registration for the course constitutes the student’s understanding and acceptance of the requirements necessary to participate in the course.

 Minimum Hardware requirements: